gkampitakis/node-drain-example/README.md

 I am going to use [minikube](https://minikube.sigs.k8s.io/docs/start/) in multi-node clusters to show how to safely evict pods.

-> You can deploy it to other cloud managed kubernetes like AWS or GKE.
+> You can deploy it to other cloud managed kubernetes like AWS or GKE with no changes to yaml files.

-To start minikube with two nodes you can run
+To start minikube with three nodes you can run

 ```bash
 minikube start --nodes 3 -p multinode-cluster